kinotto/react-mobx-ssr-boilerplate/README.md

 # Coding convention
 - every component must start with a capital letter.
 - unit tests should be placed in the same folder of the component and should following this naming "componentName.test.js"

+# Basic folder structure:
+- Stores
+   * Domain stores:
+       stores the data which'll be needed in your app. (user data)
+   * View: stores:
+       stores the data which'll be needed to present your app (loading, error variables..) if the state of the store is too simple there's no need of a specific component ui-store.

+- Models: Here you can define the data models

+- Services: Here you can make services like api calls, inside singleton with static methods that will be used directly by the stores

+- Components: Container or Smart Component, Dumb or presentational component

-- any scss must be placed in the style folder and must have the prefix _ if is a partial file
+- Style: any scss must be placed in the style folder and must have the prefix _ if is a partial file